Zero noise limit for singular ODE regularized by fractional noise: Main result

 For $\gamma \leq 0$:

-\end{proposition}
+\end{proposition} }

-\begin{remark} The point (2) in Theorem \ref{thm:main} says that there is inherent randomness built in the system - namely that due to the possibility of the change of sign in $b$ the system does not converge to one particular path, but randomly picks either of the two extremal solutions.
-The important observation is that both probabilities are bounded away from zero.
-Combining points (1), (2) one can see that the law of $X^{\eps}$ on $C([0,T])$ converges to the following atomic law:
+\begin{remark} The point (2) in Theorem \ref{thm:main} says that there is inherent randomness built in the system - namely that due to the possibility of the change of sign in $f$ the system does not converge to one particular path, but randomly picks either of the two extremal solutions. {This phenomenon has been called ''spontaneous stochasticity'' in the physics literature, see for instance \cite{EB20, TBM20, DG98, Mai12} for a selection of articles on the topic.
+In a similar context to the problem investigated in the present article, see also the regularised models of blowup, for instance \cite{DM21, DMR20}. }

+In our context, this takes the following form : combining points (1), (2) one can see that the law of $X^{\eps}$ on $C([0,T])$ converges to the following atomic law: